microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-overview.md

 ### Write once, embed anywhere
 {:.no_toc}

-The Virtual Assistant leverages the Microsoft Conversational AI platform and therefore can be surfaced through any Bot Framework [channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-manage-channels?view=azure-bot-service-4.0) – e.g. WebChat, FaceBook Messenger, Skype, etc.

-In addition, through the [Direct Line](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-concepts?view=azure-bot-service-4.0) channel we can embed experiences into Desktop and Mobile Apps including devices such as Cars, Speakers, Alarm Clocks, etc.
+The Virtual Assistant Solution Accelerator leverages Azure Cognitive Services and can be embedded on any [Bot Framework channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-manage-channels?view=azure-bot-service-4.0) such as Web Chat, Facebook Messenger, or Microsoft Teams.
+You can use the the [Direct Line channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-directline?view=azure-bot-service-4.0) to integrate a Virtual Assistant into your mobile app, webpage, or device

 ### Enterprise-grade solutions
 {:.no_toc}

-The Virtual Assistant solution is built on the Azure Bot Service, Language Understanding Cognitive Service, Unified Speech along with a broad set of supporting Azure components meaning that you benefit from the [Azure global infrastructure](https://azure.microsoft.com/en-gb/global-infrastructure/) including ISO 27018, HIPAA, PCI DSS, SOC 1, 2 and 3 certification.
+The Virtual Assistant Solution Accelerator is built the Azure Bot Service, Language Understanding Cognitive Service, Unified Speech along with a broad set of supporting Azure components meaning that you benefit from the [Azure global infrastructure](https://azure.microsoft.com/en-gb/global-infrastructure/) including ISO 27018, HIPAA, PCI DSS, SOC 1, 2 and 3 certification.

-In addition, Language Understanding support is provided by the LUIS Cognitive Service which supports a broad set of [languages](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-supported-languages).
-The [Translator Cognitive Service](https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/) provides additional Machine Translation capabilities to extend the reach of your Virtual Assistant even further.
+In addition, Language Understanding support is provided by the LUIS Cognitive Service which [supports a broad set of languages](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-supported-languages).
+The [Translator Cognitive Service](https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/) provides additional machine translation capabilities to

 ### Flexible integration and contextually aware
 {:.no_toc}

-The Virtual Assistant architecture is flexible and can be integrated with existing investments you have made into device-based Speech or Natural Language processing capabilities and integrate existing back-end systems and APIs.
+The Virtual Assistant Solution Accelerator architecture is flexible and can be integrated with existing investments made into device-based conversational AI experiences.
+You can integrate into existing backend systems and APIs.
+Your users' Virtual Assistant can be integrated into your device and ecosystem to enable a truly intelligent experience.

-Not only does the Virtual Assistant enable you to deliver your own unique experience, but you can also handoff a user's query to their chosen Digital Assistant for certain types of questions.

-Your Virtual Assistant can be integrated into your device and ecosystem to enable a truly intelligent experience.
 Through this contextual awareness your Virtual Assistant can deliver a further personalized conversation than otherwise possible.

-### Adaptive cards
+### Extend with Bot Framework Skills
 {:.no_toc}

-[Adaptive Cards](https://adaptivecards.io/) provide the ability for your Virtual Assistant to return user experience elements (e.g. Cards, Images, Buttons) alongside text-based responses.
-If the conversation canvas has a screen these cards can be rendered across a broad range of devices and platforms providing supporting UX where appropriate.
-[Samples of Adaptive Cards](https://adaptivecards.io/samples/) are available to try out, as well as documentation on how to [render cards within your own application](https://docs.microsoft.com/en-us/adaptive-cards/rendering-cards/getting-started).

-### Skills
-{:.no_toc}

-In addition to the core Virtual Assistant, there exists a broad set of common capabilities which require each developer to build themselves.
-Productivity scenarios are a great example where each organization would need to create their own:

-1. Language Models (*LUIS*)
-2. Dialogs (*code-based*)
-3. API Integration (*code-based*)
-4. Language Generation (*bot responses*)

-This is then further complicated by the need to support multiple languages and results in a large amount of work required for any organization building their own assistant.
+A Virtual Assistant often needs to extend it's capabilities with specialized Skills.
+Typically, an organization needs to manage their own language models, dialogs, API integration, and generated responses.
-Our Virtual Assistant solution includes a new Skill capability enabling new capabilities to be plugged into an existing Virtual Assistant through configuration only.
+This is further complicated should you require your Virtual Assistant to support multiple languages.
+The Solution Accelerator includes a Skill capability that enables external bots to be plugged into an existing Virtual Assistant.

-All aspects of each Skill are completely customizable by developers as the full source code is provided on GitHub along with the Virtual Assistant.

 ## Next steps
 {:.toc}